watusi/jquery-mobile-iscrollview/README.md

 ####adaptPage

-If true, necessary adaptations will be made to the page to accommodate iScroll.
+If `true`, necessary adaptations will be made to the page to accommodate iScroll.
 If false, the adaptations will not be made.
-If multiple scrollers are used on the same page, only one of them should have `adaptPage` set to true.
-You can also set this false if you want to make the adaptations yourself.
+If multiple scrollers are used on the same page, the page adaptation will only be done once, regardless of this setting.
+You can set this false if you want to make the adaptations yourself.

 Default: `true`